flxw/flxw.github.io/_app/_posts/blog/2022-10-14-merge-kube-configurations.md

 category: blog
 tags: oneliner
 ---
-Todays oneliner is for merging two kubectl configuration files into one.
+Today's oneliner is for merging two kubectl configuration files into one.
 This can be useful when creating new clusters and exchanging small config files with your colleagues:

 ```bash